TR5002 - Translating Text and Culture (2018/19)

 WebLearn will be used throughout to support teaching and learning.
 Students will be encouraged to make use of the on-line forum facility to foster peer support and feedback.

-Autonomous learning: students will be expected to undertake a substantial amount of background reading, with specific reading tasks set in preparation for discussions in seminars and for the extended practical activities in the workshop sessions.
+Independent study: students will be expected to undertake a substantial amount of background reading, with specific reading tasks set in preparation for discussions in seminars and for the extended practical activities in the teaching sessions.

 On successful completion of this module, students will be able to:

-- apply their understanding of the role of reading and writing in the translation process through an ability to comprehend and produce complex texts that function in context.
+1. Evaluate their understanding of the role of reading and writing in the translation process through an ability to comprehend complex grammatical structures and produce complex texts that function in context.